xieshihua/utilities/cmd/readme.md

 Remarks:
 1. Set the EffArg_Required to the number of mandatory arguments.
 2. Set Max_Help_Items to the maximun items in the head sections.
+3. Update [Head_Sections] to include only sections you are using.
-3. Please replace head sections with your own notes.
+4. Please replace head sections with your own notes.

 References:
 - A thorough reference to Windows CMD commands can be found at: https://ss64.com/nt/